-Investing in securities of foreign-based companies involves risks not typically associated with investing in securities of companies organized and operated in the United States.
+Investing in securities of companies based outside of the United States involves risks not typically associated with investing in securities of companies organized and operated in the United States.
 These risks include changes in political, social or economic conditions, diplomatic relations, confiscatory taxation, expropriation, nationalization, limitation on the removal of funds or assets, or imposition of (or change in) exchange control or tax regulations.
-In some foreign countries, less information is available about foreign issues and markets because of less rigorous accounting and regulatory standards than in the United States.
-In addition, foreign stock exchanges and brokers generally have less government supervision and regulation than in the United States.
-Dividends and interest on foreign securities may be subject to foreign withholding taxes, which may reduce the net return to Fund shareholders.
-Foreign securities are often denominated in a currency other than the U.S. dollar, which will subject the Fund to the risks associated with fluctuations in currency values.
+In some non-U.S. countries, less information is available about non-U.S. issues and markets because of less rigorous accounting and regulatory standards than in the United States.
+In addition, stock markets and brokers located outside of the United States have less government supervision and regulation than in the United States.
+Dividends and interest on non-U.S. securities may be subject to withholding taxes, which may reduce the net return to Fund shareholders.
+Non-U.S. securities are often denominated in a currency other than the U.S. dollar, which will subject the Fund to the risks associated with fluctuations in currency values.
 Currency fluctuations could offset investment gain or add to investment losses.
-All of these factors can make foreign investments more volatile and potentially less liquid than U.S. investments.
+All of these factors can make non-U.S. investments more volatile and potentially less liquid than U.S. investments.